The Best Halloween The Town Ever Had

 “One morning, Anna didn’t show up for work.
 I got worried and went looking.
 I found her.
 She’d been slapped around, punched… and I tended to her cuts and bruises.
 I asked her why she didn’t leave and go somewhere else.
 ‘Where would it be any different?’ she asked, crying on my shoulder.
 She told me to not get involved.
 Which is something I preferred.
 I did not want a battle to fight… I’d fought too many.

 “Weeks passed.
 I could see her breaking… shoulders slumped, steps heavy, hair dulled.
 Then several men raped her.
 Tommy tried to stop them but got badly beaten.
-She wouldn’t go to the police–Carl Bender had been first to rape her.”
+She wouldn’t go to the police–Carl Bender had been first man to—.”

 He filled the cup again.